-All students and advisors connected to a SURG Grant must REGISTER.
+All students and advisors connected to a SURG or SURG/CW must REGISTER.
 For group projects, one student in the group can register the project and invite the other students and advisor(s) to join.
 All participants will receive an email to accept the invitation.

 When registering, please update any incorrect or missing information in your profile.

 Please note: All faculty advisors and students on group projects must be added by the student initiating the project registration.
 You MUST use their ANDREW ID to enter those individuals.
 ID exchanges will not enable you to apply (i.e. cmu.edu; cmu.cs.edu; cmu.sei.cmu; cmu.ece.edu, etc.) Use of the online application requires WebISO authentication for each applicant.

 Your application is your chance to tell us about your proposed research, why it's significant, and how you plan to use a SURG or SURG/CW grant.
 Your finished application will include:

 - A final draft of your proposal (3 pages max/4 pages max for SURG/CW)

 - A final copy of your budget, including costs above what SURG offers (up to $500/individuals; up to $1000/groups of two or more)

 - A letter of support from your advisor

 There are two types of proposals.
 Which of the two types - I or II - should I submit?